btrianurdin/taskboard/README.md

 ### Unnecessary
 1. Signin and Signup feature.
-    - Honestly, I don't like this feature only for the todo list application.
+    - Honestly, I don't like this feature if it's just for the todo list application.
 I think it would be more efficient if the todo list application only used browser storage as data storage.
 2. Member of task
     - Trello has a feature that allows multiple members to be included in a specific task.
 I don't think I need that feature because this app is only suitable for personal task management.